ivclab/CPG/README.md

 # Compacting, Picking and Growing (CPG)

-This is an experimental Pytorch implementation of CPG - a lifelong learning algorithm for object classification.
+This is an official Pytorch implementation of CPG - a lifelong learning algorithm for object classification.
 For details about CPG please refer to the paper ***CPG*** by ......

 ---